Posted on

 Read the Denver Art Museum Leaflet Birchbark and the Indian!

-Basket Birchbark Alaskan Style
+Basket Southwestern Style Figural

-8 Inch Southwestern Papago Style Figural Basket
+8 Inch Southwestern Pima Style Figural Basket

 This beautiful handwoven Southwestern Style Figural Basket is made with coils of grass and yucca.
 Devil’s claw is used to make the dark pictorial design of the human figures.
 The five figures have their arms down to the side.
 The flat round base is very sturdy.
 It measures 5″ in diameter and stands about 3.25″ tall.
 This piece has some damage around the rim.